 So, if you don’t already have one, it may be a good idea to buy the two in a package deal.
 Additionally, you’ll want to pay attention to the weight of the ATC, as you’ll want something lighter if you plan on using it on multi-pitch routes.

-Proper And Safe Usage
+Proper and Safe Usage

+You need to know how to properly and safely use your ATC before going on your first climb with one.
 An ATC is a piece of equipment that requires special training to use properly, given that it can fail as a result of human error.
 Therefore, before using one, you should always receive proper instruction from a trained professional.

 Additionally, you’ll always want to double check that your ATC is facing the right way and that your carabiner is locked before your climber sets off on their climb.
 Taking these simple precautions will ensure that everyone stays safe and secure.